 Following easy-to-use touch screen prompts, clients can renew their registration in as little as two minutes.
 For more information visit our kiosk page.

 When you renew your registration by mail, you will receive your registration within 10-15 business days.

 Renew using our secure drop box

 Want to cut down a little on the payment processing time?
-Then drop your payment off using our secure drop box which is located inside each of our service centers.
+Then drop your payment off using our secure drop box which is located inside each of our service centers, no reservation necessary.
 Just keep in mind that you need to drop your payment off during regular business hours.
 We do not provide 24/7 access to our drop boxes.

 Pay in Person

 You must make a reservation for in-person service if: